brendanjohnharris/Criticality/README.md

 # Criticality

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.8185428.svg)](https://doi.org/10.5281/zenodo.8185428)

-Simulate bifurcating dynamical systems, record time series and run [_hctsa_](https://github.com/benfulcher/hctsa) to produce features that characterise the dynamical system and its control parameter; then, run analyses to determine which features are most useful for predicting this parameter.
+Simulate bifurcating dynamical systems, record time series and run [_hctsa_](https://github.com/benfulcher/hctsa) to produce features that characterize the dynamical system and its control parameter; then, run analyses to determine which features are most useful for predicting this parameter.

-A script to reproduce the key figures of this project is available at [figures.m](paper/figures.m).
+## Reproducing figures

+This repository accompanies the paper "Tracking the distance to criticality in systems with unknown noise".
 The two new features we introduce in the paper are `CR_RAD_1`, available in [RAD.m](./Feature_Analysis/Custom_features/dynamicalDistributions/RAD.m), and `fitSupercriticalHopfRadius_1`, available in [fitSupercriticalHopfRadius.m](./Feature_Analysis/Custom_features/dynamicalDistributions/potentialDistributions.m).
+The bulk of this repository is concerned with simulating dynamical systems with varying control parameters and noise strengths then analysing _hctsa_ features of the resulting time series; we provide a guide to this workflow in the following sections.
+First, in this section, we describe a procedure for reproducing the figures from the paper using code contained in the `paper/` directory.

+To add this repository to the matlab path, download [_hctsa_](https://zenodo.org/doi/10.5281/zenodo.3927083) v0.98 and run `startup()` in the _hctsa_ directory, then run [`add_all_subfolders.m`](add_all_subfolders.m) in the top-level _Criticality_ directory.
+To reproduce figures 1 to 5, first download the main dataset (produced with the workflow described below or hosted on [figshare](https://doi.org/10.6084/m9.figshare.23995104.v1)).
+Place the `time_series_data.mat` file at `papers/time_series_data.mat`, navigate to `paper/`, and run the script [`figures.m`](paper/figures.m).

+Supplemental figure 2 can be reproduced by running the following scripts (in order, in their respective directories):
+1. `paper/other_systems/gensystem.m`: individually for the five systems specified in the script, to generate simulated data for various normal forms,
+2. `paper/measurement_noise/measurement_noise_generator.m`: individually for the two input files specified in the script, to generate simulated data for various measurement noise strengths,
+3. `paper/other_systems/plot_systems.m` and `paper/measurement_noise/plot_measurement_noise.m`: to plot the results.

+Figure 6, describing our case study on tracking the visual cortical hierarchy from Neuropixels data, can be reproduced in Julia by activating and instantiating the project located at `paper/Criticality.jl/` then running the following scripts (in order):
+1. `SessionSelection.jl`: filter recording sessions based on quality metrics and save the resulting session table,
+2. `DownloadData.jl` (optional; requires hpc): download all data files (~1 TB) for the selected sessions,
+3. `DistributeCriticality` (optional; requires hpc): compute feature values for all sessions in parallel.
+The results from this script are provided in `paper/Criticality.jl/data/`,
+4. `plot_DistributedCriticality.jl`: plot all analyses from the paper.
+5. `HierarchyPlot.jl`: plot the schematic of the mouse visual cortical hierarchy.

 ## Setup

 In addition to cloning this repository, _hctsa_ v0.98 should be [installed](https://hctsa-users.gitbook.io/hctsa-manual/) in a convenient location and the following modifications performed:

 - Add the -v7.3 flag to the save function on line `144` of `TS_init.m` (allowing for larger `.mat` files)
 - Change the maximum time series length to 10000000 on line `101` of `SQL_add.m` (allowing for longer time series)
-- Use `strcmp` to compare time series labels on lines 207 of `TS_combine`
+- Use `strcmp` to compare time series labels on line 207 of `TS_combine`
 - Comment out line `194` of `TS_Compute.m`

 A workflow begins by adding files to the Matlab path; run `startup()` in the _hctsa_ directory and `add_all_subfolders()` in the _Criticality_ directory.

-To reproduce main analyses, refer to the files `testTimeseries.m`, `testHCTSA.md` and `testAnalysis.m` in `./test/`.
+To reproduce the main analyses, refer to the files `testTimeseries.m`, `testHCTSA.md` and `testAnalysis.m` in `./test/`.
 Below is an outline of a typical workflow: simulating dynamical systems, running _hctsa_ and analysing feature values.

 ## Time Series

 Stochastic dynamical systems are simulated by the `./Time_Series_Generation/time_series_generator/time_series_generator.m` function using the Euler-Maruyama method.
 For an example time series with the default parameters:

 ```java